ambroser53/com3529-code/README.md

 [Eclipse](https://www.eclipse.org/downloads).
 However, these instructions will assume that you're using the command line on Codio.

-For instance to build the code in the examples directory, you first need to change to that directory in the terminal:
+For instance, to build the examples in the lectures directory, you first need to change to that directory in the terminal.

-``cd lectureexamples``
+``cd lectures``

 To compile all the classes in a project, issue the following Maven command.